Laws, Regulations & Annotations

 (This opinion was superseded by section 6010.40, operative January 1, 2000.)
 (Am.
 2000–2).

 495.0446 Sale on Approval.
 The Commercial Code provides that, if delivered goods may be returned by the purchaser even though they conform to the contract, the transaction is a sale on approval if the goods are delivered primarily for use.
-Under a sale on approval, unless otherwise agreed, although the goods have been delivered to the purchaser, title to the goods does not pass to the purchaser until acceptance.
-If the seller reports the sale on approval as a taxable sale in the period in which delivery is made, and the purchaser rejects the goods in a later period, a claim for refund filed timely should be approved with credit interest computed from the period in which payment was made.
+Under a sale on approval, unless otherwise agreed, although the goods are identified to the contract, the title doesn’t pass to the buyer until acceptance.
+If the seller reports the sale on approval as a taxable sale in the period in which delivery is made, and the buyer rejects the goods in a later period, a claim for refund filed timely should be approved with credit interest computed from the period in which payment was made.
 10/10/75.
 (Am.
 2011)

 495.0449 Sale of Bulk Wine on Bonded Premises.
 A producer and wholesaler of wine owns and operates a bonded winery where it ages and stores bulk wine pursuant to a federal permit.
 In accordance with federal law, as long as the wine resides on bonded premises, no consumption of the wine is permitted, nor can any bulk wine be sold out of bond for the purposes of consumption.
 After bottling, the wine is then ready for resale and thereafter sold and removed from the bonded premises through the regular distribution channels.